joshuaabad10/WD-Code-Floral-Josh/readme.md

 Guiding Question:
 - This project is a website design for a existing floral shop in the Philippines, Designer Blooms PH
 - This is for my final project for the course Web Designing
-- What technology used and how it is used